Yandex Cloud

 REPLACE INTO <table_name> (<list_of_columns>) VALUES (<list_of_values_to_add>);

 Use the REPLACE statement to add a new row or change an existing one based on the specified primary key value.
 If a row with the specified primary key value does not exist, it will be created.
 If the row already exists, the column values of the existing row will be replaced with the new ones.
-The values of columns not involved in the operation are set to their default values.
+The values of columns not involved in the operation are set to their defaults.
 This is the only difference from the UPSERT statement.

 Note